Comparing Zoom, Microsoft Teams and Google Meet

 - Microsoft Teams: Teams is a cloud-based team collaboration software that is full integrated with Office 365.
 The core capabilities in Microsoft Teams include business messaging, calling, video meetings and file sharing.
 It includes Word, Excel, PowerPoint, OneNote, SharePoint and other tools.

-- Google Meet: With G Suite Basic, Business and Enterprise anyone can dial in into your video meeting from a phone (national and international numbers).
+- Google Meet: With your Google Workplace account you can dial in into your video meeting from a phone (national and international numbers).
 Meet doesn't require an additional add-on.
 Google doesn't charge additional fees for participants to call in.
 It’s very simple to use: just dial the indicated number and enter the right pin code that both are included in the Meet invite.

 - Zoom: Calling into Zoom via a phone line is easy but expensive.
 You will just need the local Zoom phone number and the Meeting ID.
 Note that these numbers will be charged at local rates to the country they are called from.
 These dial-in numbers are available based on whether the host has subscribed to an audio conferencing plan or not.
 If the host wants to access additional numbers, including toll-free numbers, he will have to purchase an audio conferencing plan.